jdent02/RIFT_Next/README.md

 Name is an acronym for a “Reduction in Free Time".

-Currently compiles on Windows only with Visual Studio 2017.
+Currently compiles on Windows with Visual Studio 2017 or 2019.
 Other compilers and operating systems haven’t been tested.

 Includes headers from the STB image library: https://github.com/nothings/stb

 The default ‘no frills’ build has PNG and JPEG export.
 There’s also an optional OpenImageIO exporter, and it requires the following dependency versions:

-* Boost - 1.66
+* Boost - 1.69
 * OpenImageIO - 2.0.6
 * OpenEXR - 2.2.0
 * ILMBase - 2.2.0